 Mullaloo Beach is a little North of Hillarys and just a short drive from Joondalup.

-Mullaloo Beach is a popular swimming beach that is ideal for those of all ages for both swimming and sunbathing on the soft white sand, which is offered free of charge.
+Mullaloo Beach is a popular swimming beach that is ideal for people of all ages for both swimming and sunbathing on the soft white sand, which is offered free of charge.
 There are playgrounds for children to enjoy themselves in and shady trees where you can have a homemade picnic at leisure.
 There is also a fishing spot for all the aspiring fishermen to enjoy their favourite pastime.

 The Lancelin Sand Dunes